junxit/us-congress-bills-116/bill.md

 ## § 3.
 Authorization for United States participation

 - **(a)** *In general* The United States is hereby authorized to participate in the Coalition for Epidemic Preparedness Innovations.
-- **(b)** *Privileges and immunities* The Coalition for Epidemic Preparedness Innovations shall be considered a public international organization for purposes of section 1 of the International Organizations Immunities Act (22 U.S.C.
-288).
+- **(b)** *Board of directors* The Administrator for the United States Agency for International Development is authorized to designate an employee to serve on the Investors Council of the Coalition for Epidemic Preparedness Innovations as a representative of the United States.
 - **(c)** *Reports to Congress* Not later than 180 days after the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a report that includes the following:
   - **(1)** The United States planned contributions to the Coalition for Epidemic Preparedness Innovations and the mechanisms for United States participation in such Coalition.
   - **(2)** The manner and extent to which the United States shall participate in the governance of the Coalition.